yurichan28/torrench/README.md

 * **MacOS:** Yosemite, Sierra (10.12.6).
 [I do not own a Mac hardware, so unable to test it myself.
 If you find it working on your system (it should), update me?]

-#### \* Using The Pirate Bay(TPB) / KickassTorrents(KAT) / SkyTorrents
+#### \* Using TPB/KAT/SkyT/Nyaa/XBit
-By default, searching thepiratebay(TPB)/kickasstorrents(KAT)/SkyTorrents/Nyaa (anime) from torrench is disabled.
+By default, searching thepiratebay(TPB)/kickasstorrents(KAT)/SkyTorrents/Nyaa (anime)/XBit from torrench is disabled.
 The user should configure and enable it to use.
 I have provided configuration steps, but before moving to configuration, please note the following:

-* Using TPB/KAT/SkyTorrents in many countries is illegal.
-Using TPB/KAT can get you into un-intended troubles (e.g notices/block from ISP).
+* Using these sites in many countries is illegal.
+Using them can get you into un-intended troubles (e.g notices/block from ISP).
 Read [Legal issues](https://en.wikipedia.org/wiki/The_Pirate_Bay#Legal_issues)
-* Neither I, nor the tool shall be held responsible for any action taken against you for using TPB/KAT/SkyTorrents from torrench.
+* Neither I, nor the tool shall be held responsible for any action taken against you for using the above-mentioned sites from torrench.
 * Illegal searches [examples](https://github.com/kryptxy/torrench#searches-considered-illegal)
-* This should be enough.
-Please see [Configuration steps](https://github.com/kryptxy/torrench#configuration-instructions) to enable TPB/KAT/SkyT.
+* [Configuration instructions](https://github.com/kryptxy/torrench#configuration-instructions) in case you decided to use them anyway.

 _Torrench initially began as a python learning project for me.
 I am sure there are ways to implement code I wrote in a much better/efficient way.
 Do [let me know](https://github.com/kryptxy/torrench#contact).
 Alternatively, you can also send a pull request.
 See [Contributing](https://github.com/kryptxy/torrench/blob/master/CONTRIBUTING.md)._